The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-\stitle{Consistent Representation.} Introducing new representations of the categorical values of the training dataset has a limited impact on the performance of the studied classification algorithms on all datasets\PaperLong{\ (see the first and third rows of Figure~\ref{fig:classification-results-all-ConsistentRepresentationk5})}\PaperShort{, as we see in Figure~\ref{fig:classification-results-all-ConsistentRepresentationk5-1-telco} for \textsf{Telco}}.
-For Scenario~2\PaperLong{, in which the model is trained on original (clean) data and then is supposed to classify polluted “real-world” data}, we observe a slight and slow decrease in the performance of all algorithms with the decrease in test data consistency.
-Comparing Figures\PaperShort{~\ref{fig:classification-results-all-ConsistentRepresentationk5-2-telco} and~\ref{fig:classification-results-all-ConsistentRepresentationk5-3-telco}}\PaperLong{\ the second and third rows of Figure~\ref{fig:classification-results-all-ConsistentRepresentationk5}}, we can observe a better performance when both training and testing datasets suffer from the same inconsistent representations. \PaperLong{ } Considering inconsistent representations with only two representations per original value, we note less resilience by some of the algorithm's and a clear decrease in their performance after polluting 50\% of the values in Scenarios~1 and~2\PaperLong{\ (see Figure~\ref{fig:classification-results-all-ConsistentRepresentation} in the Appendix)}.
+\stitle{Consistent Representation} Introducing new representations of the categorical values of the training dataset has a limited impact on the performance of the studied classification algorithms on all datasets\PaperLong{(see the first and third rows of Figure~\ref{fig:classification-results-all-ConsistentRepresentationk5})}\PaperShort{, as we see in Figure~\ref{fig:classification-results-all-ConsistentRepresentationk5-1-telco} for \textsf{Telco}}.
+However, TN is slightly more erratic than the other algorithms.
+Considering \textsf{Telco}, performance drops by almost 10 percentage points~(\pt) at 20\% pollution.
+Later, at a pollution of at least 45\%, the performance increases, then suddenly drops again by around 8\pt.
+For Scenario~2\PaperLong{, in which the model is trained on original (clean) data and then is supposed to classify polluted ``real-world'' data}, we observe a slight and slow decrease in the performance of all algorithms with the decrease in test data consistency.
+Comparing \PaperShort{Figures~\ref{fig:classification-results-all-ConsistentRepresentationk5-2-telco} and~\ref{fig:classification-results-all-ConsistentRepresentationk5-3-telco}}\PaperLong{the second and third rows of Figure~\ref{fig:classification-results-all-ConsistentRepresentationk5}}, we can observe a better performance when both training and testing datasets suffer from the same inconsistent representations.
+In particular, MLP-1 shows a significantly higher susceptibility for pollution in Scenario~2 than MLP-5 and MLP-10.
+Both variants~(MLP-5, MLP-10) show an almost constant performance even after~50\% pollution. \PaperLong{ } Also TN shows a constant performance, with only an initial fluctuation up to a pollution of 15\%.
+Considering inconsistent representations with only two representations per original value, we note less resilience by some of the algorithm's and a clear decrease in their performance after polluting~50\% of the values in Scenarios~1 and~2\PaperLong{(see Figure~\ref{fig:classification-results-all-ConsistentRepresentation})}.